Slurred Speech—Is It a Reliable Indicator?

 The bottom line in these and other studies is that research is inconclusive about the relationship between speech and intoxication.
 Drawing conclusions from statistical analysis of speech patterns may be impractical and particularly difficult at low levels of BAC.

 If you were arrested for DUI and your speech pattern was a factor, it’s important to call an Orange County DUI attorney who is aware of the latest forensic findings related to slurred speech and other tests.
-Call Coffey & Coffey today at (800) 706-7888 for more information.
+Call the Law Office of Mike Coffey Attorney at Law& the Law Office of Mike Coffey Attorney at Lawtoday at (800) 706-7888 for more information.